nhchapman05/ai-learning-design-advisor/README.md

 Built by **Natasha Chapman, PhD** -- Learning Experience Designer with 20 years of practice across higher education, leadership development, and corporate L&D. Founder of Lit Learning LLC.

-This project is the first working layer of a larger product: a practitioner-facing diagnostic tool that helps learning teams reason about where AI belongs in their design process -- and where it doesn't.
+This project is the first working layer of a larger product: a practitioner-facing diagnostic tool that helps learning teams reason about where AI belongs in their design process.